wyattduber/CyDAQ/README.md

 # Firmware

+> TODO

 # CLI
 The Command Line Tool, or CLI for short, is a console-based application used to interface directly with the cyDAQ.

 It works by storing a local configuration for the cyDAQ, making it easily editable without sending any data to the cyDAQ itself.
 Then, when the config is ready, a command can be used to send all config values to the cyDAQ at once.

 ## Install
-python -m pip install -r cli/requirements.txt --user
+python -m pip install -r requirements.txt --user

 ## Run
 python cli/main.py